KartikeyDubeyKD/KartikeyDubeyKD/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kartikeydubey.tech@gmail.com](mailto:kartikeydubey.tech@gmail.com)
-* 🧠  I'm learning DevOps
+* 🧠  I'm learning DevOps and Machine Learning

 ### Skills